Business Administration Master’s Degree: The Elmhurst MBA

 Being a people leader has been a recurring theme throughout my career, and it is a major reason why I am committed to the success of others.
 I am driven to help our students achieve their next level of success.”Lawrence Brown, MBA Program Director

-Frequently Asked Questions About the Elmhurst MBA Program
+Frequently Asked Questions About Business Administration Master’s Degree at Elmhurst University

 No. In fact, about 40% of our students do not hold business undergraduate degrees or even work in business sectors.